Resilient Island Endeavour (RISE) Project

 3. Floating structure for: Morcellement Ferney, Ville Noire, Petit Bel Air and Riviere des Creoles

-Once the seaweed is harvested, it will be brought to a multipurpose center to be processed and manufactured.
-Part of the seaweed yields will be destined to the production of fertilizer, while part of it will be processed by 10 different beneficiaries to produce superfood that will be packed and distributed to local grocery stores.
+Once the seaweed is ready, it will be sent to two different lines of production.
+Firstly, the seaweed will be used to produce fertiliser, and secondly, the seaweed will be used to produce superfoods by 10 beneficiaries.
+The final products will be readily available in local grocery stores.
 There are various reasons why these products will be focused on, such as:

 1. Macro and micro minerals of seaweed are essential to soil fertility and plant development